BinDruid/twitch-chat-log/README.md

 # Twitch_Chat_Log

-A Node.js script to save messages in twitch chat into a MongoDB database.
+Node.js script to save twitch chat message into a MongoDB database.

-Need to install "tmi.js" and "mongoose".

-Create an environment variable named "CHAT_CHANNEL" and set it's value to whatever twitch channel you want to log.
+Create an environment variable named `CHAT_CHANNEL` and set it's value to whatever twitch channel you want to log.